showell/meta-elm/publicity/Welcome.md

 It lets you:

-- use helpers like `MeList.initInts` to create AST values
+- use helpers like `MeList.initInts` or `MeParser.toExpr` to create AST values
 - use helpers like `MeType.UserFunction` and `MeType.PipeLine` to create AST functions
 - use `MeRunTime.computeVal` to evaluate functions/expressions
 - use `MeRepr.fromVal` and `MeRepr.fromExpr` to serialize AST data to strings